-Pancreatic enzymes are natural chemicals that help break down fats, proteins and carbohydrates.
-A normally functioning pancreas secretes about 8 cups of fluid, called pancreatic juice, daily into the duodenum, the portion of the small intestine that connects with the stomach.
-This fluid contains pancreatic enzymes and helps neutralize stomach acid as it enters the small intestine.
+Pancreatic enzymes help break down fats, proteins and carbohydrates.
+A normally functioning pancreas secretes about 8 cups of pancreatic juice into the duodenum, daily.
+This fluid contains pancreatic enzymes to help with digestion and bicarbonate to neutralize stomach acid as it enters the small intestine.

 Types of Pancreatic